Every Tommy Lee Jones Movie Ranked Worst To Best

 "Wander" may be absurd, but it leans into its eccentricity to justify its increasingly ridiculous plot twists.
 The script may occasionally fly off the rails, but Eckhart keeps things anchored with his believable performance as a man who is simultaneously vindicated and horrified when he learns the extent of the complex conspiracy.
 It's the type of movie that resonates more with viewers who are able to go along with its manic energy than with critics who get hung up on petty trivialities like logic and cohesive plotting.

 Directed by Oliver Stone, 1994's "Natural Born Killers" shocked audiences with its story of violent debauchery and perceived glorification of mass-murdering psychopaths.
 This reaction was in spite of the fact that the film's satirical leanings and black comedy aesthetics are intended to keep the viewer from taking its bleak subject matter too seriously.
-Woody Harrelson and Juliette Lewis star as Mickey and Mallory Knox, lovers who travel across the United States, committing crimes and amassing a cult of personality due to the media's sensationalist coverage of their depraved activities.
+Woody Harrelson (who was never the same after making the movie) and Juliette Lewis star as Mickey and Mallory Knox, lovers who travel across the United States, committing crimes and amassing a cult of personality due to the media's sensationalist coverage of their depraved activities.

-As remembered by Variety, "Natural Born Killers" was hugely controversial upon release due to its violent content, but the outrage only fueled interest.
-The film was a box office success and instantly became one of the most iconic movies of the 1990s.
+"Natural Born Killers" was hugely controversial upon release due to its violent content, but the outrage only fueled interest.
+Although the film was ultimately a box office failure, it instantly became one of the most iconic movies of the 1990s.

 Released in 1987, "The Big Town" follows the adventures of J.C.
 Cullen (Matt Dillon), a hotshot gambler in 1957 Chicago who gets involved in a classic film noir plot involving love triangles, organized crime, and shady businessmen scheming against each other.
 Cullen is caught in the middle of it all, wooing married women, smoking cigarettes, and gambling — basically, all the super cool things you're not supposed to do.